conan-io/conan-io.github.io/_posts/2021-07-21-Modern-docker-images.markdown

 Similar to what was done with GCC, in Clang we also use the same base image and copy the artifacts generated by the compiler to the ``/usr/local`` directory.
 However, the ``libstdc++`` library was extracted from the GCC 10 image.
 This is a necessity of the possible configurations supported by Conan.

+Besides that, Clang requires some interesting CMake definitions:
+* LLVM_ENABLE_PROJECTS: Only enable what we want, otherwise we will have tons of binaries and hours of build
+* LLVM_USE_LINKER: We enforce LLVM linker (lld).
+It's faster than GNU ld and reduces the total building time

+{% highlight docker %}

+...
+&& ninja unwind \
+&& ninja cxxabi \
+&& cp lib/libc++abi* /usr/lib/ \
+&& ninja cxx \
+&& ninja clang \

+{% endhighlight %}

+If we run `ninja` command alone, it builds more projects than we want configured as enabled, so we build one by one.
+Also, `libcxx` has a limitation when building using `libc++abi`, it searches on system library folder, not the internal folders first.

 ### Tests and more tests: A CI pipeline to test Docker images